FraunhoferISST/TREND/CONTRIBUTING.md

 ```
 feat(watermarker): add watermark compression option (#123)
 ```
-Even if all commits are squashed, we highly recommend to use conventional commits to reflect all changes.
-Further, we highly recommend to sign every commit with a GPG signature to enable the _Verfied_ flag on GitHub.
+Even if all commits are squashed, we highly recommend using conventional commits to reflect all changes.
+Tools like [commitlint](https://github.com/conventional-changelog/commitlint) are suggested and can help to stay with the format.
+Further, we highly recommend to sign every commit with a GPG signature to enable the _Verfied_ flag on [GitHub](https://docs.github.com/en/authentication/managing-commit-signature-verification/displaying-verification-statuses-for-all-of-your-commits).

 ### License Header